kitesi/local-files-viewer/README.md

 # Local Files Viewer

 Simple program to view files in your browser.
-Text files, markdown, html, images, videos, audios, and fonts all work.
+Text files, markdown, html, pdfs, images, videos, audios, and fonts all work.

 ## Previews